anynines/virtual_host_service_api/README.md

 - Problem 2: Whenever a webserver is part of a server farm (behind a load balancer) the administrator has to add the certificates to each webserver.

+The main purpose of this service is to provide the users of an Cloud Foundry installation the possibility to upload their certificates throug a customer panel.

 ## Overall System Architecture

 The Virtual Host Service (vHost Service) provides an interface to push SSL certificates (certificate, ca certificate, private key) into the service.
 After passing a certificate to the vHost service the service will forward the cerificate into a RabbitMQ Exchange.
 The RabbitMQ Excange will dispatch the cerificates to a virtual host worker installed on each webserver.
 The vHost worker eventually configures the webserver (nginx).